 That’s all easier said than done.
-I’m not so naïve as to think the Danes are impervious to the same trials and issues we face in the U.S. However, they have come up with clever ways to live a sustainable life.
+I’m not so naïve as to think the Danes are impervious to the same trials and issues we face in the U.S. However, they have come up with clever ways to live sustainable lives.
 Early retirement will bias one to Hygge: foregoing all of the excess consumption that comes with a typical American life.

-The Secret May Not Be to Retire, But to Simply Slow Down
+The Secret Is to Slow Down